redoomed1/privacyguides.org/docs/passwords.md

 </div>

 Traditionally, 1Password has offered the best password manager user experience for people using macOS and iOS; however, it has now achieved feature-parity across all platforms.
-It boasts many features geared towards families and less technical people, such as intuitive UI for ease of use and navigation, as well as advanced functionality.
+1Password's clients boast many features geared towards families and less technical people, such as an intuitive UI for ease of use and navigation, as well as advanced functionality.
 Notably, nearly every feature of 1Password is available within its native mobile or desktop clients.

 Your 1Password vault is secured with both your master password and a randomized 34-character security key to encrypt your data on their servers.
 This security key adds a layer of protection to your data because your data is secured with high entropy regardless of your master password.
 Many other password manager solutions are entirely reliant on the strength of your master password to secure your data.